The Tai Lue People of Chiang Mai

 In North, Thailand, Lue settled in the following provinces: Chiang Mai (Doi Saket, Mae Rim, Samoeng and Mae On districts, Chiang Rai (Chiang Khong district), Phayao (notably in Chiang Kham and Chiang Muan districts), Lamphun (Ban Thi), Lampang and Nan (Pua, Thung Chang and Tha Wang districts).

-Two well-known Lue villages are Ban Luang Nua and Ban Luang Tai in Doi Saket district.
+Two well-known Lue villages are Ban Luang Nua and Ban Luang Tai in Doi Saket district, Chiang Mai province.
 We have been working since 2012 with Ban Luang Nua.
 During our bicycle ride we visit handicraft places in the village as well as the magnificent Sri Mung Muang Temple.
 We have followed the renovation of this temple over the years.
 In recent years Chinese tour groups have started to visit this temple.

-In 2013 we organised a private Kantoke dinner in the village for groups.
+In 2013 we organized a private Kantoke dinner in the village for groups.
+During the kantoke dinner at the Old Chiang Mai Cultural Center you can enjoy Tai Lue traditional dance.

 Lue traditional dress